 \subsection{Discussion}

 \paragraph{Contextual vs. Interstitial Warnings} The interstitial warning was distinctly more noticeable and comprehensible than the contextual warning, and also far more effective at inducing behavioral changes.
-Similar findings in security warnings research prompted the field to shift away from contextual formats and towards interstitial formats.
-Those working to counter disinformation are only just beginning to make this shift; contextual warnings are currently the dominant format in both research and deployment.
-While contextual warnings may still have a role to play in countering disinformation, interstitial warnings and other forms of active, interruptive warnings clearly merit further consideration.
+Similar findings in security warning research prompted the field to shift from contextual to interstitial formats.
+Platforms are only just beginning to make this shift for disinformation; contextual warnings are currently the dominant format in both research and deployment.
+While contextual warnings may still have a role in countering disinformation, interstitial warnings and other forms of active, interruptive warnings clearly merit further consideration.

-\paragraph{Impact of Visual Design Choices} The iconography, colors, and text styles used in our warnings impacted how well the warnings attracted participants' attention and affected participants' behavior.
+\paragraph{Impact of Visual Design Choices} The iconography, colors, and text styles in our warnings impacted participant attention, comprehension, and behavior.
 The icon we added to the contextual warning made the warning more noticeable but did not necessarily aid with comprehension, as many participants who noticed the icon still failed to notice the text.
-The red background of the interstitial warning contributed to its effectiveness, but may also have reduced comprehension as participants seemed to react quickly upon seeing the red color without taking the time to read or understand the message of the warning.
-Again drawing from security warnings research, future work should use comparative effectiveness studies to isolate the effects of individual visual design choices.
+The red background of the interstitial warning contributed to its effectiveness, but may also have reduced comprehension as participants seemed to react quickly upon seeing the red color without taking the time to read or understand the warning.
+Again drawing from security warning research, future work should use comparative effectiveness studies to isolate the effects of individual visual design choices.